davide-marino00/PBI_DOCS/refac.md

 			    [IncompleteFlag]
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the total number of unique employees who have missing timesheets, grouped by their respective units and weeks.
+- **DAX Explanation (Generated):** This DAX expression calculates the total number of unique employees who have missing timesheets, grouped by their respective units and weeks.
 Here’s a breakdown of what it does in simple business terms:

-1. **Data Source**: The expression uses a data table called `vw_missing_timesheet`, which presumably contains records of employees and their timesheet submissions.
+1. **Data Source**: The expression uses a table called `vw_missing_timesheet`, which likely contains records of employees and their timesheet submissions, including whether their submissions are complete or incomplete.

 2. **Grouping**: The `SUMMARIZE` function is used to create a summary table.
 This summary groups the data by three key columns:
-   - `Week_`: This represents the week of the year.
+   - `Week_`: The week of the year.
-   - `EmployeeName`: This is the name of the employee.
+   - `EmployeeName`: The name of the employee.
-   - `MAIN_UNIT`: This indicates the main unit or department the employee belongs to.
+   - `MAIN_UNIT`: The main unit or department the employee belongs to.

 3. **IncompleteFlag**: For each group created by the `SUMMARIZE` function, it calculates a new column called "IncompleteFlag".
-This column uses the `MAX` function to determine if there is any indication of incompleteness in the timesheet for that employee in that week.
-If at least one record indicates that the timesheet is incomplete, the flag will be set accordingly.
+This column uses the `MAX` function to determine if there is any record in that group indicating that the employee has an incomplete timesheet.
+If at least one record shows an incomplete timesheet, the flag will be set to 1 (true); otherwise, it will be 0 (false).

-4. **Summation**: Finally, the `SUMX` function iterates over the summarized table and sums up the values in the "IncompleteFlag" column.
-This effectively counts how many unique employees have missing timesheets for each unit and week.
+4. **Summing Up**: Finally, the `SUMX` function iterates over the summarized table and sums up the values in the "IncompleteFlag" column.
+This effectively counts how many unique employees have at least one incomplete timesheet for each unit and week.

-In summary, this DAX measure calculates the total count of unique employees who have not submitted their timesheets, organized by week and unit.
-This information can be crucial for management to identify compliance issues and take necessary actions to ensure timely timesheet submissions.
+In summary, this DAX measure helps the business track how many unique employees are missing timesheets, allowing management to identify potential issues with timesheet compliance across different units and weeks.

 ---

 #### <a name="table-vw_timesheet"></a>Table: `vw_Timesheet`

-The 'vw_Timesheet' table serves as a comprehensive record of employee timesheet submissions, capturing essential details such as financial year, submission dates, and associated project and personnel identifiers.
+The 'vw_Timesheet' table serves as a comprehensive record of employee timesheet submissions, capturing key details such as financial year, submission dates, and associated project and personnel identifiers.
 This table enables management to analyze labor allocation, project costs, and employee productivity, facilitating informed decision-making and resource planning.

 ##### Columns